hyvonhan/Kyykka-Data-API/README.md

 ## Getting Started

 It is recommended to use virtual environment to use and test the code.
 You should use Python 3.3 or newer for following instructions.
-Use use pip to install your virtual environment.
+Use pip to install your virtual environment.
 Instructions to pip can be found from https://pip.pypa.io/en/stable/installing/.

-In order to create your virtual environment, first create a file in your computer where you want to create the virtual environment.
+In order to create your virtual environment, first create a folder in your computer where you want to create the virtual environment.
 Next, type in your command prompt,
 ```
 python -m venv /path/to/the/virtualenv
 ```
-where ```/path/to/the/virtualenv``` is the path to your file you just created.
+where ```/path/to/the/virtualenv``` is the path to your folder you just created.
 You will see the name of your virtualenv in parenthesis in front of your command prompt.
 Next, you need to download requirements.txt file, which can be found inside the source_code file.
-Place it in the file of your virtual environment.
+Place it in the folder of your virtual environment.
 Type in your command prompt:
 ```
 "file name"\Scripts\activate.bat
 ```